gonglini/2023ESWContest_free_1035/README.md

 ## Fire extinguisher (Robot Arm)
 <p align="center"><img src = https://github.com/gonglini/Embedded_sw_contest_2023/assets/65767592/15f0531c-172c-4d51-a259-3555f71480d0.gif width="700" height="300"  ></p>
-The fire extinguishing system is processed by the Robot arm.
-When the fire was detected, they get a position where the fire was caused.
+The Robot arm processes the fire extinguishing system.
+When the fire is detected, they get a position where the fire was caused.

-After the extinguishing system got position from the jetson, the water pump  will execute the Robot arm which is included.
+After the extinguishing system gets fire information from the jetson, the robot arm will execute the included water pump.
 We used a Dinamixel actuator AX-12 with a U2D2 module.